-Generally, The Lottery Corporation will not comment on rumour or market speculation unless required to do so by ASX or ASIC, or if it is in the best interests of the Company.
+Generally, The Lottery Corporation will not comment on rumour or market speculation unless required to do so by law, ASX or the Australian Securities and Investments Commission, or if it is in the best interests of the Company.

 Support

 For more information in relation to this policy, please contact a Disclosure Officer.
 Team Members are encouraged to speak up if they become aware of any behaviours inconsistent with this policy.
 Please talk with your leader, or a People and Culture business partner.